VRTO: VRTO 2020

 With the social and global effects of the COVID-19 pandemic many conferences were forced to adapt or close down.
 The VRTO conference moved online for its 5th anniversary, forming a multiplatform, multimodal experience founder Malicki-Sanchez termed "The Flotilla," that had a 30-day run spanning June 6 to July 6.
-It used a video-streaming conference app, the Mozilla Hubs web VR platform running custom code on the Amazon Web Services cloud, the Discord\platform, and hosted a microsummit on accessibility.
+It used a video-streaming conference app, the Mozilla Hubs web VR platform running custom code on the Amazon Web Services cloud, the Discord\platform, and hosted a micro summit on accessibility.
 The conference also featured contributions from JanusVR and Rochester Institute of Technology.
 Podcaster Kent Bye wrote a phenomenological journal of his experience and stated that "VRToronto is doing a lot of pioneering work in making their conference more accessible.".
 The show was co-produced by Stephanie Greenall.

 VRTO 2021

 For the second year in a row, and due to the ongoing global COVID-19 pandemic VRTO was hosted wholly in WebXR.
 "The Flotilla" continued to be a junction to link various virtual world platforms together.
 In the 2021 event this included links to various virtual world platforms along with the Dyscorpia Project spearheaded by international media artist Marilene Oliver and her fellows at the University of Alberta.

-Besides these virtual spaces the conference hosted an extensive seven-day lineup of panels and presentations that included developer talks around game development, virtual production, Esports, accessibility and inclusion, volumetric capture, the arts, medical applications, enterprise and data analysis, and featured a daily live talkshow hosted from within the virtual world by host Max Noir.
-The event also featured a live performance workshop that was streamed to attendees and culminated in a live virtual performance operated by Dasha Kitteredge and Ari Tarr that was also viewable via VR, on mobile and desktop devices.
+Besides these virtual spaces the conference hosted an extensive seven-day lineup of panels and presentations that included developer talks around game development, virtual production, Esports, accessibility and inclusion, volumetric capture, the arts, medical applications, enterprise, and data analysis, and featured a daily live talkshow hosted from within the virtual world by host Max Noir.
+The event also featured a live performance workshop that was streamed to attendees and culminated in a live virtual performance operated by Dasha Kittredge and Ari Tarr that was also viewable via VR, on mobile and desktop devices.
 The show was reviewed positively in VRTrend magazine.

+The show was nominated for World of the Year at the 2021 Poly Awards.

 VRTO 2022

 VRTO returned to being a live and in-person event in 2022, taking place at OCAD University.
 The event was produced by Keram Malicki-Sanchez and associate producer Aimee Reynolds.
 The marketing campaign featured muppets created using GAN-created images with the Midjourney AI platform.
 Its new tagline was "Where Fresh Ideas Are Born."
-The 2-day conference featured speakers including Dr. Alexis Morris, Dario Laverde HTC Vive, Justin Cathcart (Dark Slope) and the lead team of virtual production from VFX studio Pixomondo who shared secrets behind the creation of Star Trek: Strange New Worlds and Star Trek: Discovery.
+The 2-day conference featured speakers including Dr. Alexis Morris (OCAD), Lee Vermeulen, who presented how he was using GPT-3 to make NPCs talk inside of his world designs, Dario Laverde HTC Vive presented their Mars home Virtual Production technology, Justin Cathcart (Dark Slope) demonstrated their VR-based television sports series for adolescents, and the lead team of virtual production from VFX studio Pixomondo, who shared secrets behind the creation of Star Trek: Strange New Worlds and Star Trek: Discovery.

 The show focused on the way spatial media was reaching critical mass in affecting media creation and featuring talks about live VR theater performance, Hyperreality TV, natural-language Holodecks, and next-gen haptic technology.
 The event drew over 200 attendees from across North America.